FR

 Frequently Asked Questions (FAQs)

-There are no changes to your weekly recycling collection schedule or frequency and your current recycling pickup day will remain the same.
+At this time, there will be no changes to your weekly recycling collection schedule or frequency and your current recycling pickup day will remain the same.

 Residents are asked to use their current blue boxes until March 31, 2026.
 Starting April 1, 2026, residents will be required to use their new recycling cart.
 Residents can choose to re-purpose their old boxes, such as using them as storage containers.